-If you are planning to cook tricolour food for the 70th Independence day, artificial food colours must be on the top of your shopping list.
+If you are planning to cook tricolour food for Republic day, artificial food colours must be on the top of your shopping list.
 You probably don't know about the side effects of adding colours to your food.
 These artificial food colours usually contain heavy metals which can damage your kidneys and lead to other harmful effects, if used in excess.
 That's why you need to use natural food colours to make tricolour food.
 Here are natural food colourants you can try.

 Saffron--Saffron is an excellent spice to give your food a saffron tinge.
 You need to mix a few saffron strands in a small bowl of warm milk and add to your dish.
 Use it to colour sweets and desserts.
 You can also use it if you are planning to cook a tricolour pulao or biriyani.